-Dana Zucker is a member of the Basser Center Advisory Board.
-She is the Executive Director of the Gray Foundation, a private foundation committed to maximizing access to education, healthcare and opportunity for low-income children in New York.
+Dana Zucker is the Executive Director of the Gray Foundation, a private foundation committed to maximizing access to education, healthcare and opportunity for low-income children in New York.
 The Gray Foundation is also focused on funding initiatives to advance the care of individuals living with BRCA1 and BRCA2 mutations.

-Dana and her husband live in New York where they are raising their 3 boys.
+Dana and her husband live in New York.
 Having lost a number of close family members to cancer, Dana is thrilled to be part of the Basser Center Advisory Board and looks forward to the day when individuals living with hereditary breast and ovarian cancer have better preventative and therapeutic options.